jooray/margin-trade/README.md

 ### trade-bitmex.js

-This is an experimental feature which allows me to do quick trades from the command-line without login.
+This is an experimental feature which allows me to do quick trades from the command-line without login and see your position and other parameters.

 ```
 # node trade-bitmex.js help